kotlin-orm/ktorm/hexo-docs/source/en/transaction-management.md

 }
 ```

 `TransactionManager` is an interface that has several implementations.
-In general, `Database` objects created by `Database.connect` function use the `JdbcTransactionManager` implementation by default, this implementation supports transaction management directly based on raw JDBC.
+In general, `Database` objects created by `Database.connect` function uses the `JdbcTransactionManager` implementation by default, this implementation supports transaction management directly based on raw JDBC.
 Ktorm also provides a `SpringManagedTransactionManager` implementation which doesn't support transaction management by itself but delegates it to Spring framework, refer to [Spring Support](./spring-support.html) for more details.